Krsmanovic-S/Complete-Inventory-Documentation/README.md

 * I will also include possible additions that you can make to make the plugin to build upon it

-Now lets take a closer look t each individual file that we have here:
+Now lets take a closer look at each individual file that we have here:

 # C++ Classes